Entertainment News Roundup: 'Elvis' and 'Top Gun' land Golden Globe nods, many nominees silent; Taylor Swift, songwriters agree to end 'Shake It Off' copyright case and more | Entertainment

 The sequel to movie box office champion "Avatar" arrives in theaters this week, 13 years after the first film, as cinemas try to recover from the pandemic and draw people away from streaming at home.
 Hollywood's big question about "Avatar: The Way of Water" is whether the follow-up to the highest-grossing movie of all time can attract enough moviegoers to recoup its massive production and marketing costs.
 Director James Cameron admits he is not sure.

-BTS star Jin to report for South Korea army duty amid tight security, cheering fans
+BTS star Jin begins South Korea army duty amid tight security, cheering fans

-South Korea's military gets a new recruit on Tuesday: Jin, the oldest member of K-pop phenomenon BTS, begins his 18-month mandatory national service, complete with a newly shaven head.
-As some 300 military, police and fire officials tightened security around what will be his boot camp in the eastern county of Yeoncheon - where frontline troops are deployed on guard against North Korea - dozens of fans gathered to bid Jin farewell for now, braving freezing temperatures with snow forecast for the afternoon.
+South Korea's military got a new recruit on Tuesday: Jin, the oldest member of K-pop phenomenon BTS, began 18 months of mandatory national service, complete with newly shaven head.
+Dozens of fans braved freezing, snowy weather to speed him on his way at his bootcamp in the eastern county of Yeoncheon, where frontline troops are deployed on guard against North Korea.

 Key nominations for the 2023 Golden Globe awards